Financial Aid & Scholarships

 Federal Return to Title IV Aid Overview

-The Office of Student Financial Aid is required by federal law to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60 percent of a term.
+The Financial Aid Office is required by federal law to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a term.
 The student’s eligibility for the funds received from federal Title IV financial aid programs must be recalculated in these situations.
 Recalculation is based on the percentage of earned aid using a federally mandated formula.

 Federal Return of Title IV Funds Formula